 Although a company must be regarded as insolvent/contingently insolvent, the appointed insolvency practitioner should be satisfied that the business is a ‘going concern’ operating under fundamentally sound practices.

 Projected cash flow forecasts will be required as evidence of the company’s ability to meet CVA terms, with clear and accurate financial reporting systems being beneficial to the smooth-running of the process.

 Begbies Traynor can help company directors in this situation.
 We are licensed insolvency practitioners with a wealth of experience in all industries.

 The timescale from initial contact with an insolvency practitioner to agreement of a CVA is 6-8 weeks on average.
-Once an IP has been appointed, it usually takes around 4 weeks to produce and post the final draft to creditors.
+Once an IP has been appointed, it can take around 4 weeks to produce, file in court, and post the final CVA proposal to creditors

 As licensed insolvency practitioners, we can help to ensure that the repayment model is viable.
 We have worked with thousands of distressed companies and we understand that being pursued for unpaid debts is a hugely stressful time and equally recognise that creditors simply want to be paid.